Slocum massacre: Oral histories

 Historian E. R. Bills has collected oral histories of the massacre, among them accounts from Mable Willis and Annie Mae Killgo.

 Mable Willis was a young girl at the time.
-She remembers her parents helping African Americans by opening their house as a place of refuge to those running from mobs.
+She remembers her parents helping African Americans by opening their house as a place of refuge for those running from mobs.

 Elvie Ewell, a black girl, said that her father, uncles, and cousins were outside at the beginning of the riot, and were warned that white men were forming mobs and killing any African Americans that they could.
 Her father escaped, and their family moved out of Anderson County.

 Lastly, the Sadlers recalled the Barnett family, who were African American, coming to their farm to seek help.
-The men from the Sadler and Barnett families armed in an attempt to fight off the mob.
+The men from the Sadler and Barnett families were armed in an attempt to fight off the mob.
 The mob made its way to the Sadler farm and were warned that the best shot in town, "Deaf and Dumb Gus" was stationed in the barn with a gun on them (Gus had many health issues and disabilities but was known to both the Blacks and whites for being a great shot who rarely missed).
 The mob ultimately went elsewhere in the face of this threat.
-The Sadlers believed that the mob's retreat from their farm was the end of the Slocum Massacre.
+The Sadlers believed that the mob's retreat from their farm was the end of the Slocum massacre.

 Annie Mae Killgo, a young white woman, said that in the weeks leading up to the massacre, there were local rumors that a Black uprising would take place.
 A group of white men found a Black girl near a creek and dunked her head until she admitted that an uprising was being planned.
 She said African Americans were waiting until all the whites were in church to begin an attack.
 She said that, in an attempt to provoke the attack before it began, white men placed women and children in churches and schools.
 Killgo's father, Robert Duke Killgo, was assigned to protect the church.
 She said that he and the other white men guarding the church shot sixteen to eighteen Black people who approached the church.
 Afterward, Robert Killgo fled to Georgia to avoid being arrested as a suspect.

 Historical marker

-In August 2014, Constance Hollie-Jawaid, a Dallas Independent School District administrator whose great-grandfather, Jack Holley, was among the Slocum Massacre victims, enlisted historian Bills to help apply for a Texas state historical marker commemorating the Slocum Massacre.
-Members of the Anderson County Historical Commission opposed the application, claiming a lack of evidence and that there had not been a race riot.
-Hollie-Jawaid then applied directly to the Texas Historical Commission.

-The commission approved the marker on January 29, 2015.
-On January 16, 2016, a Slocum Massacre historical marker was dedicated; it is located 1/2 mile south of Slocum, on FM 2022.
+In August 2014, Constance Hollie-Jawaid, a Dallas Independent School District administrator whose great-grandfather, Jack Holley, was among victims of the Slocum massacre, enlisted historian Bills to help apply for a Texas state historical marker commemorating the massacre.
+Members of the Anderson County Historical Commission opposed the application, claiming a lack of evidence and stating that there had not been a race riot.
+Hollie-Jawaid then applied directly to the Texas Historical Commission, which approved the marker on January 29, 2015.
+On January 16, 2016, a historical marker telling the story of the massacre was dedicated; it is located 1/2 mile south of Slocum, on FM 2022.
 The marker identifies, by name, several men who were killed in the riot.